A brief History (to be expanded):

 -Support local community organizations' (such as The Food Bank of Western Massachusetts, The Montague Grange/Common Hall, Cancer Connection, 4-H etc) efforts to strengthen and serve the community.

-Below we will archive the Knighten Guild and Company Documents.
-If there is a document you are looking for, or you have any questions, please let us know.
+Below please find a link to our Community Engagement and the Knighten Guild and Company Organizational.
+If you have any questions, please let us know.

 Knighten Guild Board of Directors

 Karen Webb (Treasurer & Clerk)

 Want to contact the board?
 Click here to contact the Knighten Guild Board.

 The mission of The Knighten Guild, a 501(c)(3) arts non-profit, is to foster a collaborative environment and community for participatory theatre, encourage people to express their creativity, and challenge them to extend their concept of both community and art through our annual Mutton & Mead Medieval Festival.
 Our work serves two overlapping, interconnected communities: those who attend the festival and those who either directly or indirectly participate in its creation.
 Ancillary to this, we also believe in doing “good” in the community we call home.

 Supporting and strengthening our local community is achieved through a combination of (1) providing an opportunity for community organizations to fundraise at our event, (2) generating income for organizations by paying for their services in connection with our event, (3) making cash donations to other charitable causes, and (4) collecting cash donations on behalf of other non-profits.